Linux laptop setup

 rsync -av root/home/ home/

-file in the mounted root partition and add the following:
+Edit the root/etc/fstab file and add the following:

 sudo umount root